jackreimers/Injact/README.md

 ```

 ### FromInstance
-- Binds an existing instance of an object to the container.
+Used to bind an already created object to the container.
 - Instance bindings must be singletons and calling `FromInstance` will automatically set the binding as a singleton.

 ```csharp
 public override void InstallBindings()
 {